NavasardianMichael/recur-date-based/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Here are presented all the available props the exported function accepts.
+Here are presented all the available parameters the exported function accepts.

 | Ppropery                   | Type                 | Description  | Default    |
 | -------------------------- | -------------        | ------------ | ----------- |